jlowder/BookFlow/README.md

 # BookFlow

 BookFlow is a modern, web-based reading journal designed to help you track your reading habits, discover insights, and maintain a complete history of your literary journey.
-With an intuitive interface and powerful features, BookFlow makes it easy to manage your library, monitor your progress, and stay motivated.
+With an intuitive and easy to use interface, BookFlow makes it easy to manage your library, monitor your progress, and stay motivated.

 ## Features